jgkawell/jgkawell.github.io/_posts/10-29-19-ompl-cost-functions.md

 ### Initial Setup

 To begin with, you'll need a working development environment for OMPL and MoveIt!.
-I've already written a blog post on how to do this so check that out <a rel="noreferrer noopener" aria-label="here (opens in a new tab)" href="https://jack-kawell.com/2019/06/24/installing-ompl/" target="_blank">here</a>.
+I've already written a blog post on how to do this so check that out [here](/posts/ompl-moveit-custom-motion-planning).
 Walk through that post first with either a Docker or bare-bones Ubuntu/WSL and then come back here to walk through these addition steps.

 ### OMPL Setup